 Since falling in love with this guacamole, I’ve kept all the fresh ingredients on hand so that I can make it any time.
 Here are a few things I want to mention about handling and storing the fresh ingredients you’ll need for this recipe.

 Jalapeno and serrano peppers should be diced with gloved hands!
 The heat is in the seeds, and if the oils from the seeds get on hands, it can burn cuts or get in your eyes later.

-Since I despise dicing onions, I buy a carton of fresh diced and pull from it when making this salsa.
+Since dicing onions makes my eyes hurt like crazy (Lasik made them dry), I usually buy fresh diced purple onion in the produce section.
 If you prefer dicing your own but hate the tears, I highly recommend these savvy onion goggles.
 I never cut onions without putting these on; my eyes can’t take the fumes.

 Fresh limes are a must!
 I forgot to include them in the photo, but I did add the juice later!
 I keep a bowl of limes on hand not only for this guac, but to squeeze into my peach tea.
 I like it better than lemon juice:-)

 Make ahead: Peppers and onion can be diced ahead and stored in the fridge.
 Once made, the guacamole should be eaten within a day or two before it begins oxidizing.
 The Kitchn shares here how to keep guacamole green; it really works!

 I always prep my avocados with this avacado slicer that peels, slices and dices avacado easily and uniformly.